strin/POI/README.md

 	* <b>Nearest Neighbor (NN)</b>.
 Just by sliding the controller to the leftmost, the user can switch to nearest-neighbor mode -- search for the closest facility. <br>
 	<img src="img/slider_nn.png" height="128px">

 * <b> Category </b>.
 Users can further choose the category of POI.
-For example, if the user is looking for Chinese restaurants (food), it could might the following categories. <br>
+For example, if the user is looking for Chinese restaurants (food), it could might select the following categories. <br>
 <img src="img/category.png" height="256px">

 The system takes the user queries with options, and overlays the results on the map.
-Each star indicates a location found in the database, and it is annotated with the name in the information box.
+Each star indicates a location found in the database, and it is annotated with the name shown in the information box.

 <img src="img/result.png" height="320px">